Dreaming381/Latios-Framework/README.md

 While I will provide tips and suggestions if you use older releases, I will not publish patch releases for older versions.

+### Free Parking for All of the Above

+If you are experimenting with features, vouching for a new feature, wish to collaborate, or are trying to hunt down a troublesome issue, the best way to ensure success is to make a dev dungeon in Free Parking.
+This provides an easy-to-access collaborative space for fast iteration, and can also serve as a regression test for further development.

 ## Special Thanks To These Awesome Contributors

 If you would like to be added to this list, see [Contributing](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Contributing.md) for how to get started.

+-   Sovogal – Significant contributions to Kinemation’s Mecanim controller and the Caligraphics module (including the name)
--   Dechichi01 – various fixes and improvements for Core, Psyshock, and Kinemation
+-   Dechichi01 – Various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support
 -   canmom – Kinemation baking and build fixes